This post may contain affiliate links. For more information, read my disclosure policy.

 5. Pour the batter into the prepared pan.
 Bake for 25-43 minutes, or until a toothpick comes out clean.
 Make sure you cool completely before frosting.

-6. To make the frosting: cream together butter and powdered sugar until crumbly.
+6. To make the buttercream frosting: cream together butter and powdered sugar until crumbly.
 Add salt, lemon juice and 1 tablespoon of milk.
 Mix until it’s completely smooth, adding more milk 1 teaspoon at a time until you’ve reached the desired spreading consistency.
 Frost the cooled cake.

 lemon cake with white frosting and a lemon slice on top.